 Best websites to find apartments for rent in NYC

-Best places to find rental properties in NYCIf you’re moving to NYC, looking for an apartment to rent is likely high on your relocation checklist.
+If you’re moving to NYC, looking for an apartment to rent is likely high on your relocation checklist.
 In that search, you’re not alone.
 A large majority of New York’s population are renters, that means that there’s a lot of locations to sort through when it comes to finding a place to rent — and there’s a lot of competition when finding a rental.

 To be prepared for your search and increase the likelihood that you’ll find a fitting place to call your own, it’s wise to narrow your search criteria to what meets your needs and doesn’t break the bank.
 That way, you can check out the listings that check all your boxes as soon as possible.
 You don’t want to miss the perfect rental by casting too broad of a search, because available spots can be leased quickly in some areas.